 The soil is enriched and prepared to ensure optimal growing condition for quinoa.

 Quinoa seeds are sown in rows, typically in April or May.
-Tiny seedlings emergie 5-30 days later.
+Tiny seedlings emerge 5-30 days later.

 First, the quinoa plant mainly focusses on developing a deep root system, enhancing its drought resistance for later on.